Water heater does not ignite, the burner does not start, and the display shows E01.

 How to Fix / Troubleshooting

-Safety first: If you smell gas, do not attempt repair.
-Shut off the gas supply, switch off power to the heater, ventilate the area, and contact a qualified gas technician.
+Safety first: If you smell gas, do not attempt any repair.
+Immediately shut off the gas supply, switch off electrical power to the heater, ventilate the area, and contact a qualified gas technician.

 Step-by-step checks:

-- 1. Reset the unit: Turn off the main power switch to the ACV water heater for 30 seconds, then turn it back on and attempt to restart.
-Observe if E01 reappears.
+- 1. Reset the unit: Turn off the main electrical power switch to the ACV water heater for at least 30 seconds, then turn it back on and attempt to restart the unit.
+Observe if the E01 error reappears.

-- 2. Check gas isolation valves: Verify that the gas cock on the ACV gas train is fully open and that any upstream building gas valves are open.
+- 2. Check gas isolation valves: Verify that the gas cock on the ACV gas train is fully open and that any upstream building gas isolation valves are also open.

 - 3. Inspect ignition electrode: Remove the burner access panel.
 Locate the ACV ignition electrode near the burner.
-Check for cracked porcelain, loose wiring, or heavy soot.
-Clean the tip gently with fine emery cloth and ensure the electrode cable is firmly connected to the ignition transformer/board.
+Check for cracked porcelain, loose wiring, or heavy soot buildup.
+Clean the tip gently with fine emery cloth and ensure the electrode cable is firmly connected to the ignition transformer/control board.

-- 4. Inspect flame ionization electrode: On many ACV models the ignition and ionization are combined; on some they are separate.
+- 4. Inspect flame ionization electrode: On many ACV models, the ignition and ionization functions are combined; on some, they are separate.
 Clean the ionization rod, ensure it is correctly positioned in the flame path, and check the cable connection to the control board.

-- 5. Check gas pressure (qualified personnel only): Using a manometer on the test point of the ACV gas valve, verify inlet and burner pressure match the rating plate.
-If pressure is low or unstable, contact the gas supplier or a licensed technician.
+- 5. Check gas pressure (qualified personnel only): Using a manometer on the test point of the ACV gas valve, verify that both the inlet and burner pressure match the specifications on the rating plate.
+If pressure is low or unstable, contact the gas supplier or a licensed gas technician.

-- 6. Examine burner: Remove and visually inspect the ACV premix burner for blockage, rust flakes, or debris.
-Clean with a soft brush and vacuum; do not use sharp tools that may damage the burner surface.
+- 6. Examine burner: Remove and visually inspect the ACV premix burner for any signs of blockage, rust flakes, or debris.
+Clean with a soft brush and vacuum; do not use sharp tools that could damage the burner surface.

-If E01 persists after cleaning electrodes and confirming gas supply, the ignition control module or gas valve may require replacement by a certified ACV service technician.
+If the E01 error persists after cleaning the electrodes and confirming the gas supply, the ignition control module or gas valve may require replacement by a certified ACV service technician.

 Repair Difficulty